jriguera/bosh-ironic-cpi-release/README.md

 # Motivations

-* Hack "Day" (actually months) project to learn about BOSH internals.
+* Hack "Day" (actually months) project to learn about Bosh internals.
 One of the first ideas was about creating a smart CPI capable of proxying some requests to make use of physical hardware.
-This could be a different approach to have a CPI able to deploy VMs and physical servers using the same BOSH Director.
+This could be a different approach to have a CPI able to deploy VMs and physical servers using the same Bosh Director.
 One could have VMware/OpenStack Nova for VMs and Ironic for special jobs (like Cloud Foundry runners).
 The CPI would delegate the calls on the other one for VM management.
-  Anyway, there are plans to support multi-CPI in BOSH, so I think this project will be focused only on Ironic.
+  Anyway, there are plans to support multi-CPI in Bosh, so I think this project will be focused only on Ironic.

 * Make most of the [Ironic Standalone project](https://github.com/jriguera/ansible-ironic-standalone), in order to define a standard way to manage physical servers using Ironic as backend.
   Apart of having provisioning tools (Ansible, or other programs) using the Ironic HTTP API to manage physical servers, this will bring the oportunity of managing the physical servers in a centralized way with Ironic.
-Ironic supports multiple Conductors (or even by using the concept of `chassis`) it is easy to use them as Availability Zones within BOSH.
+Ironic supports multiple Conductors (or even by using the concept of `chassis`) it is easy to use them as Availability Zones within Bosh.

-* Be able to manage a pool of physical servers in a awesome way (also really slow way :-)

 This project is made with Python ...
 I know most of the CPIs are written in Ruby or Golang, so why Python? ... why not?
 It is a great language which does not need to be compiled, OpenStack is made with it and its libraries provide the functionality I needed (e.g. to create ConfigDrive(s)).
 Also, having a CPI in another language made with a different approach helps to define a way to document and understand the functionalities.
 The architecture of the source code `src/bosh_ironic_cpi` was created in a flexible way to be re-used, to write a new CPI, one only needs to create or change the `CPIAction` sub-classes defined in `src/bosh_ironic_cpi/ironic_cpi/actions/` folder, each one on each file.
-Each class will be registered automatically and the exceptions and/or returns will be transformed in JSON format and write via *STDOUT/STDERR*.
+Each class will be registered automatically and exceptions or returns will be transformed in JSON format and write via **stdout** and **stderr**.
-This was a hacking project, made to understand the BOSH internal workflow, I have not got enough time to focus on writing the (needed) tests :-/
+This was a hacking project, made to understand the Bosh internal workflow, I have not got enough time to focus on writing the (needed) tests :-/